 The FDCPA is a Federal Law meant for the protection of consumers.
 It encompasses a set of rules governing the activities of collection agencies.
 The Law also defines the type of information a debt collector is entitled to collect from the debtors.
 Not only this, the FDCPA also lays the ground for the legal action that can be taken against the the collection agencies.

 FDCPA helps consumers by imposing the following limitations on debt collectors

-Refer account to an Attorney
+- Refer account to an Attorney

-Garnishment or repossession
+- Garnishment or repossession

-Extract money by giving false threats
+- Extract money by giving false threats

 Steps to take if a debt collector violates FDCPA

 If it is found that a debt collector has violated FDCPA (Fair Debt Collection Practices Act) norms, you have every right to legally penalize the debt collector in a state court or a federal court.
 You can check out the FDCPA referral form and fill it out to seek legal assistance against a debt collector.
-You can sue a debt collector within one year from the time he violated FDCPA rules.
+You can sue a debt collector within one year from the time he/she violated FDCPA rules.

 If you win the lawsuit, you can make claims for recovering damages you suffered due to debt collectors.
 In addition to this, you can also make claims amounting to USD$1,000.00.
 Attorney fees and court costs can also be recovered from the debt collectors if it is found that they have violated the FDCPA guidelines.

-Whom to contact in case of FDCPA violation?
+What to do or whom to contact in case of FDCPA violation?